-Maybe you can’t tell whether your skin is more peach or more pink.
+Maybe you can’t tell whether your skin is more peach or pinker.
 If you’re still not sure about your complexion, there’s one more way to identify your undertone: your veins.

 Take a look at the veins on the underside of your forearm.
 If they look blue, it means your skin has cool undertones; if they’re green, you’ve got warm undertones.
-And if they don’t seem to have any discernible color, that’s because your skin has neutral undertones.
+If they don’t seem to have any discernible color, that’s because your skin has neutral undertones.

 Why Undertone Matters

-What you’re touching when you run your hand across your skin is only its surface layer, known as the epidermis.
-And even though your tattoo will look like its sitting on the surface of your skin, the ink will actually be on a deeper skin layer, called the dermis.
+What you’re touching when you run your hand across your skin is only the surface layer, known as the epidermis.
+Even though your tattoo will look like it’s sitting on the surface of your skin, the ink will actually be on a deeper layer of skin, called the dermis.